kslgrd/keithsilgard.com/index.markdown

 ---
 layout: default
 title: I make stuff.
-description: This is Keith’s site.
+description: This is Keith's site.
 He does stuff here.
 If you're a geek, you just might like it.
 If you're not, save yourself a click and move along.
 ---
 Websites mostly, but it doesn't really matter.
 I just love to have a problem, and find a solution.
 I'm all about the search; putting together all of the pieces and trying to find a solution that's just right.